Branches & Offices

 Compliance & Registrant Regulation – responsible for regulating firms and individuals who are in the business of advising or trading in securities or commodity futures, and firms that manage investment funds in Ontario.
 More information

 Corporate Finance – responsible for regulating reporting issuers other than investment funds and for leading issuer-related policy initiatives.
-The OSC establishes the regulatory framework for securities offerings in the public and exempt markets, as well as take-over bids, and we monitor compliance through ongoing reviews.
+The OSC establishes the regulatory framework for securities offerings in the public and exempt markets, and we monitor compliance through ongoing reviews.
+More information

 Derivatives – responsible for developing a regulatory framework for over-the-counter derivatives trading in Ontario and compliance oversight of derivatives market participants.
 More information

 Enforcement – responsible for investigating and litigating breaches of the Securities Act (Ontario) and seeking orders in the public interest before the Commission and the courts.
 More information

-Investment Funds and Structured Products – responsible for regulating investment products that offer securities for sale to the public in Ontario, including mutual funds, exchange-traded funds, structured products and scholarship plans.
+Investment Funds & Structured Products – responsible for regulating investment products that offer securities for sale to the public in Ontario, including mutual funds, exchange-traded funds, structured products and scholarship plans.
+More information

-Market Regulation – responsible for regulating market infrastructure entities (including exchanges, alternative trading systems, self-regulatory organizations and clearing agencies) in Ontario and for developing policy relating to market structure and clearing and settlement.
+Market Regulation – responsible for regulating market infrastructure entities (including exchanges, alternative trading systems, self-regulatory organizations and clearing agencies) in Ontario, and for developing policy relating to market structure and clearing and settlement.
+More information

 General Counsel’s Office – an in-house legal, policy, strategy and risk-management resource to the OSC.
 It also oversees organizational integrity and ethical conduct.